SrinivasScripts/scripts/README.md

 # scripts
-This Bash script monitors CPU and memory usage on a Linux system.
+This Bash script monitors CPU and memory usage, services on a Linux system.

 ## Usage